Satisfactory Academic Progress (SAP) Policy for Financial Aid

 Financial Aid Suspension

 If a student does not meet the SAP requirements by the end of the spring semester, the student will be placed on financial aid suspension.
-Once the student is on financial aid suspension, the student is not eligible to receive financial aid until he/she meets the SAP requirements.
+Once the student is on financial aid suspension, the student is not eligible to receive financial aid for the next semester.
+Students who fail to meet SAP will be notified of the reason(s) for the loss of eligibility through an email sent to the TAMUSA email address as well as the portal.
+Students placed on SAP suspension will be given the opportunity to appeal.

 Appeal Process